psybers/python-paradigms/README.md

 This replication package contains all data and scripts needed to reproduce the results from the paper.

 Note that all data was originally processed on a MacBook Pro with 2.6GHz 6-Core Intel Core i7 CPU and 32GB memory.
-Some of the scripts (rq4) require substantial memory (around 60GB if processing from CSV).
+Some of the scripts (rq4) require substantial memory (around 50GB), but all were able to run on the 32GB MBP in about XXTODOXX minutes (when all Parquet files are pre-cached).

+TLDR: run `make rqs` to generate the tables/figures

 ------------------------------------------------------